nirsine/kindergarten-proxy-server/README.md

 }
 ```

-* `isDebugging: true` will print all logs on cmd/shell/bash and also store them under directory `/kindergarten-proxy-server-log/`
+* `isDebugging: true` (default) will print all logs on cmd/shell/bash and also store them under directory `/kindergarten-proxy-server-log/`
 * `isDebugging: false` will not print anything on cmd/shell/bash and will store only error logs under directory `/kindergarten-proxy-server-log/`

 ### servers